tildeclub/site/wiki/source/ttrv.md

 ---
-title: ttrv (Reddit in your terminal)
+title: Ttrv (Reddit in your terminal)
 author: deepend
 category: software
 ---